 The Macclesfield Canal brought trade in Bollington to life, providing for the first time a means of getting raw materials into the town and finished products out in bulk and quickly – only a one day journey to/from Manchester.
 It also provided the incentive to build the two great mills on its banks, Clarence and Adelphi.

 The first sod was cut at Bollington, though we don’t know where, but probably at Bollington Wharf on Grimshaw Lane, opposite Adelphi Mill, in 1825.
-The canal was finally opened on 9th November 1831 after the difficulties of its construction at Bollington, with the completion of the huge Palmerston Street embankment and aqueduct (left), the two largest, and most troublesome, engineering structures on the entire canal.
+The canal was finally opened on 9th November 1831 after the difficulties of its construction at Bollington, with the completion of the huge Palmerston Street embankment and aqueduct (below), the two largest, and most troublesome, engineering structures on the entire canal.

 Crosley’s name is usually spelt with one s, as it is throughout the Macclesfield Canal Company’s minutes and other documents.
 However, the Macclesfield Canal Society historian and archivist, Graham Cousins, has discovered a document signed by Crossley with two ss.
 So you pay’s your money and take’s your choice!

 The route for the Macclesfield canal was originally surveyed by Thomas Telford, the pre-eminent civil engineer of his day – indeed, he was one of the first people to be addressed as a civil engineer, and in 1820 he became the first president of the Institution of Civil Engineers.
 Telford used his survey to prepare a parliamentary Bill and presented it at Westminster to gain approval for construction.
 The necessary Act was obtained in 1824 and construction began in 1825 under the management of William Crosley.